Bobbie Print, CQSW

 Philip Kerr, BA (Hons) Applied Community Studies, MA Social Work, VQ3 Community Criminal Justice, HCPC regd.

 Phil is a Senior Practitioner and a qualified Social Worker.
-He has 10 years experience in the field of Public Protection, Domestic Violence and Child Protection gained over a career in Probation Services prior to joining G-map in 2014.
+He has 10 years experience in the field of Public Protection, Domestic Violence and Child Protection gained during a career in Probation Services prior to joining G-map in 2014.
+At G-map, Phil has trained nationally on addressing harmful sexual behaviours in adolescent populations, and is an ambassador for the Child Exploitation Online Protection Agency, a command of the National Crime Agency.
 Phil is one of the founding members of the Multi-disciplinary Domestic Violence Professionals Network (MDDVP) and winner of the 2013 Manchester Business School Prize for Social Enterprise.
 Phil has worked as a therapist helping parents address child care concerns as part of a national programme funded by the Department for Education on behalf of Family Action and the Tavistock Centre for Couples Relationships in London.

-Verity Myers, B.A (Hons) Criminal Justice, B.A (Hons) in Community Justice, NVQ Level 4 Diploma in Probation Studies, Level 2 Practice Educator for Student Social Work.
+Verity Mukandu, B.A (Hons) Criminal Justice, B.A (Hons) in Community Justice, NVQ Level 4 Diploma in Probation Studies, Level 2 Practice Educator for Student Social Work.

 Verity qualified as a Probation Officer in 2006 before working as a Case Manager, supervising children on Court Orders at Trafford Youth Offending Service.
 In 2010 she became a Senior Practitioner with Wigan Youth Offending Team and was acting Operational Manager for nine months in 2013.
 Verity has worked at G-map since August 2016.